canalplus/rx-player/doc/architecture/transports/pipeline.md

   - `"data-created"`: The segment is available without needing to perform a network request.
-This is usually the case when segments are generated like smooth's initialization segments.
+This is usually the case when segments are generated like Smooth Streaming's initialization segments.
     The segment's data is also communicated via this event.

     The `"data-created"` event, when sent, is the last event sent from the loader.
-The loader will complete just after.
+The loader will complete just after emitting it.

   - `"data-loaded"`: The segment has been compeletely downloaded from the network.
 The segment's data is also communicated via this event.

     Like `"data-created"`, the `"data-loaded"` will be the last event sent by the loader.
-    This means that you either have a single `"data-created"` event or a single `"data-loaded"` event with the data when the segment has been loaded succesfully.
+    This means that you will either have a single `"data-created"` event or a single `"data-loaded"` event with the data when the segment has been loaded succesfully.

 In the low-latency mode, the following events can be sent instead: